Trinity-SYT-SECURITY/NASA_2025_ALL/README.md

 X-axis (Stellar Insolation): Stellar radiation, normalized to Earth (Earth = 1.0)

-Y-axis (Equilibrium Temperature): Planetary equilibrium temperature (Kelvin)
+Y-axis (Equilibrium Temperature): Planetary equilibrium temperature

 🌟 Habitable Zone Concept
 The habitable zone refers to the orbital distance from a star where: